elves/elvish/website/learn/philosophy.md

     -   Barewords are simply strings.

     -   Prefix notation dominates, like Lisp.
-For example, arithmetics is done like `+ 10 (/ 105 5)`.
+For example, arithmetic is done like `+ 10 (/ 105 5)`.

     -   Pipeline is the main tool for function composition.
 To make pipelines